BarnesFoundation/barnes-tms-extract/FIRST_PRINCIPLES.md

-# A collection-spelunker architecture / statement of bia
+# First principles (or statements of bias) for a collection-spelunker

 ## Separation of concerns